Ngopimas/profile-minimal/src/content/blog/241019-strict-tsconfig.md

 ## Final Thoughts

 Take a moment today to review your `tsconfig.json`.
 Enabling strict settings, even incrementally, will save countless hours of debugging and refactoring in the future.
-Your team—and your future self—will thank you.
+Your team-and your future self-will thank you.

-Strict TypeScript configuration is not just a best practice—it’s a cornerstone of professional software development.
+Strict TypeScript configuration is not just a best practice-it’s a cornerstone of professional software development.
 It ensures your code is reliable, maintainable, and scalable.
 Championing these practices demonstrates your commitment to quality and sets your team up for long-term success.

 ## Further Reading